This was a write up by Soumya Vajpayee in today's HT Cafe (21st Oct) in their Picking Order column about my current 5 favourite songs.

 I had heard Chhaap Tilak many times but I fell in love with the song after I heard it sung by Jafar Hussain Sahab.
 I heard this for the first time in the Eighties and since then have kept hearing it.
 Qawwali doesn’t get any better than this.

 MJ: Isn't it incredible how great songs survive no matter what.
+I remember hearing this song like this:

 AS: 7.
 Bruce Springsteen - Brilliant Disguise